 Minetta Street is one of the most charming and unique “corners” of Greenwich Village.
 I say corners, of course, because this one block-long street literally bends at nearly a 45-degree angle between Minetta Lane and the intersection of Sixth Avenue and Bleecker Street.
 This narrow street features small 19th century homes and 20th-century apartment buildings, and is surprisingly quiet in spite of its proximity to the hubbub of Sixth Avenue.
 During the mid-20th century this charming little enclave was home to a number of notable writers, including the Pulitzer-, Nobel-, and National Medal of the Arts-winning author Saul Bellow.

-Saul Bellow was born in 1915 in Quebec to Jewish immigrant parents from Russia who arrived in North America with Bellow’s older siblings in 1913.
+Saul Bellow was born June 10, 1915 in Quebec to Jewish immigrant parents from Russia who arrived in North America with Bellow’s older siblings in 1913.
 Later the family would move to Chicago where Saul attended the University of Chicago, later transferring to Northwestern, from which he graduated in 1937.
 After one graduate course in anthropology at the Univerity of Wisconsin, he dropped out, returning to Chicago and marrying his first wife (there would be five total).
 It was at this time that he began his career as a fiction writer and itinerant college teacher.
 Over the course of his career, Bellow would teach at the University of Minnesota, Yale, New York University, Princeton University, University of Puerto Rico, University of Chicago, Bard College and Boston University.

 He published his first short story in 1941 in the Partisan Review.
 During World War II he served in the Merchant Marine and in 1944 finished his first novel, Dangling Man, about a young man from Chicago waiting to be drafted for the war.
 In the Partisan Review, Delmore Schwartz, whom Bellow would come to know later through their mutual Princeton association, said of Dangling Man, “Here, for the first time I think, the experience of a new generation has been seized.”